Ricette di Sicilia

 - 1

-Sift the flour onto a wooden board and mix with the caster sugar.
+Sift the flour onto a clean work surface and mix in the caster sugar.

 - 2

-Slowly incorporate the warmed olive oil and white wine, kneading until you have a smooth, soft dough.
+Gradually pour in the extra virgin olive oil and gently warmed white wine, kneading until you have a soft, smooth dough.

 - 3

-If the dough feels too firm, add a splash of warm water.
-Knead in a pinch of salt and leave to rest under a cloth for 30 minutes.
+If needed, soften the dough with a little warm water.
+Add a pinch of salt and cover with a cloth to rest for 30 minutes.

 - 4

-Divide the dough and roll it out very thinly using a pasta machine.
+Divide the dough and roll it out thinly using a pasta machine.

 - 5

-Cut the sheets into ribbons or decorative shapes using a fluted pastry wheel.
+Cut the sheets into rectangles or decorative strips with a fluted pastry cutter.

 - 6

-Heat the sunflower oil to around 170°C and fry a few pieces at a time until lightly golden and crisp.
+Heat the sunflower oil in a deep pan to about 170°C, then fry a few chiacchiere at a time until beautifully golden.

 - 7

-Drain on kitchen paper and, once cooled, shower generously with icing sugar.
+Drain on kitchen paper and, once cooled, dust generously with icing sugar.

 💡 Tips and Variations

-For an indulgent twist, drizzle the fritters with melted dark chocolate or dust them with a little cinnamon.
+For an extra flavour boost, try brushing the chiacchiere with melted dark chocolate or dusting them lightly with cinnamon.

-Prefer a lighter version?
-Bake them at 180°C for 12–15 minutes until golden.
+If you prefer a lighter option, bake them in a preheated oven at 180°C for 12-15 minutes until evenly golden.

 📦 Storage

-- • Store in an airtight container for 3–4 days.
+- • Store your chiacchiere in an airtight container to keep them fresh for up to 3-4 days.

 🍷 Pairing